Fee Estimation

 Third Party API Documentation Response Type

-Mempool.space API Docs (opens new window) Categories (ex: fastestFee, halfHourFee, hourFee, economyFee, minimumFee)
+Mempool.space API Docs (opens new window) Categories (e.g., fastestFee, halfHourFee, hourFee, economyFee, minimumFee)

 Blockstream API Docs (opens new window) Confirmation Targets (in blocks)